Why a new library?

 The library building project is long overdue.
 We recently held our annual holiday party at the Rice Lake City Hall because we can no longer accommodate the crowds that attend our popular family programs.
 The mold discovered in our lower level by St. Croix Environmental Services has led to staff offices being moved into our already crowded public space.
 Our current wood-framed structure suffers from aging infrastructure, a lack of quiet space, a dearth of outlets for modern library users, and poor sight lines for staff.

-After extensive discussions and many suggested locations from our community members, the Library Board of Trustees is evaluating three final site possibilities.
+After extensive discussions and many suggested locations from our community members, the Library Board of Trustees has evaluated three final site possibilities.

 - The first is the current location.
 This space offers us great visibility and provides wonderful access to our community’s walkers and bicyclists.
 It improves upon the downtown, bringing customers to Main Street.
-The downside to this location is that the current available footprint requires a multi-story facility, adding to operational costs.
+The downside to this location is that the current available footprint requires a multi-story facility, adding to operational costs and there would be no room for additional growth without purchasing more property.
 We would also need to find a temporary smaller home during construction which would add to the costs.
+Additionally, parking continues to be an issue for our users-especially parents and users with handicaps.

 - The second is the former hospital site.
 This location is a little further from downtown but still offers great walkability.
 The location is serene and lovely and would offer the entire community use of a great view of our city’s lake and also allows for a single story structure with a walkout and outdoor programming space.
-Less attractive is the fact that we wouldn’t be as visible to new users as the location is a bit out of the way.
-It also might be more difficult for schools to visit us in this location.
+One potential downside is the fact that we wouldn’t be as visible to new users as the location is a bit out of the way.

 - The final option is the mall location (formerly JC Penneys).
 This location offers plenty of space and visibility as well as a great single story option for us.
 It is, however, much further from the center of town and doesn’t offer the outdoor programming space our patrons have requested.

-If you are interested in getting involved in these next steps, please contact Library Director, Dawn Wacek at firstname.lastname@example.org
+If you are interested in getting involved in the campaign, please contact Library Director, Dawn Wacek at email@example.com

 Our Building Committee Members